simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 control the flow of execution in your scripts.
 These statements allow you to make decisions, iterate over lists,and execute different commands based on conditions.
 Example: Using if-else to execute script based on a conditions

+`#!/bin/bash
+Example script to check if a number is positive, negative, or zero read -p "Enter a number: num if [ $num -gt 0 ]; then echo "The number is positive. elif [ $num -lt 0 ]; then echo "The number is negative. else echo "The number is zero. fi
+`

+The piece of code prompts you to type a number and prints a statement stating the number is

+Example: Iterating through a list using a for loop